Faezeh-Misaghi/Computer-Networks-Projects/README.md

 *   **Bonus Features:** Enhanced the protocol with Fast Retransmit (triggering retransmission upon receiving three duplicate ACKs) and Fast Recovery.
 *   **Tech Stack:** C++, UDP Sockets, Makefile, Python (for plotting `cwnd` and throughput graphs).

----

-## 🚀 Getting Started

-To explore any of these projects, navigate to their respective directories.
-Detailed instructions on compiling and running the code (e.g., using `make` or ns-3 build scripts) can be found in the project reports.